uxlfoundation/operational_template_open_standards/Rules/Overview.md

 `[Organization_Name]` published its deliverables: technical documents and, or software code, following **[Semantic Versioning](./Rules_of_Engagement.md#semantic-versioning)**, which provides a simple criteria to decide the version - Vx.y.z - of content to be released by the Working Groups.

 #### CONTRIBUTING.md
-The `CONTRIBUTING.md` is a text file available in each `[Organization_Name]` repository.
-This file is created and approved by the corresponding `[Organization_Name]` Working Group.
-Its purpose is to describe how contribute to a particular repository.
-It can be adjusted as needed from one repository to another, even within the same Working Group.
-See an [example]() of a CONTRIBUTING.md file.

 #### Release Planning
-Each Working Group should create and maintain its own Release Planning Document.
-This document in its simplest form, is a table (a Release Roadmap), which reflects the expectations about which features will be implemented and by when.
-See an [example]() of a Release file.